 Our familiarity with the characters and anticipation for their usual antics helped spice the fun.
 Even the names in the credits took on a special aura: Friz Freleng, Bob Clampett, Chuck Jones, Robert McKimson, Michael Maltese, Jules White, Felix Adler, and many others.

 In the cartoons, you could see an evolution from richly detailed backgrounds and characters to a more basic, line-oriented style.
-I’m sure this change was driven by both esthetic and economic motives.
+I’m sure this change was driven by both aesthetic and economic motives.

 The Return of the Stooges

 The modern appeal of the Three Stooges might have started in the 1950s, when they began appearing on television.

 “At the moment some old 2-reel comedies featuring the Three Stooges are the hottest thing on tv,” wrote Don Miller in the “Films on TV” column in the April 1959 issue of Films in Review.

 “Packaged by a subsidiary of Columbia Pictures (Screen Gems), they are sold to local stations and are usually shown late in the afternoon.
 They have been flattening all competition, to the amazement of movie-trade pundits, for they have not only captured the kiddies, but also some adults.”

 Miller also noted that the Three Stooges comedies helped resurrect the 2-reel comedy in the mid-1930s, after comedians of the silent and early Talkie eras had moved on to feature films or struggled to adapt to sound.